abdelkimo/or-tools/doc_sources/MANUAL/source/manual/search_primitives/basic_working1.rst

 ..  only:: draft

     To customize the search, we use **callbacks**.
-A callback is a reference to a piece of executable code (like a function or an object) that is passed as an argument to other code.
+A callback is a reference to a piece of executable code (like a function or an object) that is passed as an argument to another code.
 This is a very common and handy way to pass high level code to low level code.
 For example, the search algorithm is low level code.
 You don't want to change this code but you would like to change the behaviour of the search algorithm to your liking.
-How could you do this?
+How do you do this?
 Callbacks are to the rescue!
-At some places of the low level code, calls are placed to some functions and you redefine those functions.
+At some places in the low level code, some functions are called and you can redefine those functions.
 There are several techniques available.
-In this section, we redefine a set a virtual functions of an abstract class.
-In section XXX, we will see another yet similar mechanism.
+In this section, we redefine some virtual functions of an abstract class.
+In section XXX, we will see yet another similar mechanism.

     An example will clarify this mechanism.
 Take a ``SearchMonitor`` class.
 If you want to implement your own search monitor, you inherit from ``SearchMonitor`` and you redefine the methods you need: